uche-okoroafor/Memory-Game/README.md

 ### Frontend

-- [React](https://reactjs.org/) - The framework used for developing the components and UI.
+- [React](https://reactjs.org/) - The framework used for developing the components and User Interface.

 ## Installation: